web-extend/web-extend/docs/guide/essentials/using-libraries.md

 npx web-extend@latest init --template solid
 ```

-To use Vue in an existing WebExtend project, you need to register the [Rsbuild Svelte plugin](https://rsbuild.dev/plugins/list/plugin-svelte).
+To use Vue in an existing WebExtend project, you need to register the [Rsbuild Solid plugin](https://rsbuild.dev/plugins/list/plugin-solid).

 ```ts [rsbuild.config.ts]
 import { defineConfig } from "@rsbuild/core";